Operation Algeciras: Participants

 The leader of the operation was Héctor Rosales, a spy and former naval officer.
 He was in charge but would not participate in the actual placing of the mines which was left to the experts.
 Three former members of the Peronist guerrilla Montoneros were convinced to participate in spite of the earlier repression of the Montoneros by the military.

 The leader of the commandos was Máximo Nicoletti, a diver and expert in underwater explosives.
 His father served in the Italian Navy's underwater demolition team during the Second World War and thereafter owned a diving business.
-In the early '70s Nicoletti had joined the Montoneros and engaged in urban actions labelled terrorist by the military junta.
+In the early '70s Nicoletti had joined the Montoneros and engaged in urban insurgent actions by the military junta.
 On 1 November 1974, Nicoletti placed a remote-controlled bomb under the yacht of the police chief of the Argentine Federal Police, Alberto Villar, who was killed together with his wife.

 On 22 September 1975, while the destroyer ARA Santísima Trinidad was still under construction in Buenos Aires, Nicoletti placed an explosive charge under the hull which caused it to sink.
 Later in the decade, Nicoletti was arrested by the infamous Grupo de Tareas 3.3.2 of the Navy Mechanics School, but escaped serious punishment by cooperating with the authorities.

 Soon, due to his cooperation and expertise, he managed to get himself appointed to carry out a similar submarine attack against a Chilean ship because tensions between Chile and Argentina were high due to the Beagle dispute.
 This attack was not carried out in the end because the disagreement between Chile and Argentina was finally resolved peacefully.
 Nicoletti was then sent to Venezuela as a spy but he was discovered and had to return to Argentina.
 Shortly after he settled in Miami, but when he heard of the Argentine invasion of the Falkland Islands he immediately got in touch with the Argentinian government in case his services were needed and he was instructed to return to Buenos Aires.

 The other two commandos, both also ex-Montoneros, were Antonio Nelson Latorre and another man who went by "Marciano," while remaining anonymous to this day.
 Both had participated with Nicoletti in earlier sabotage plans.
 In the event of capture, Argentina would deny all knowledge.
 The agents were to say they were Argentine patriots acting on their own.
 They had orders not to do anything which could involve or embarrass Spain, to sink a British naval vessel and to get express approval from Anaya before carrying out any attack.

 When planning the operation in Argentina it was decided that acquiring or manufacturing explosives in Spain would prove too difficult and so two explosive mines with timed detonators would be shipped to Spain via diplomatic pouch and would be delivered to the commando group in Spain.
 Italian limpet mines were acquired for this purpose and shipped to Spain in diplomatic pouch as planned.